LCBOWER33/StegoScan/README.md

 ## Novel Features

 * Website and Web Server Scanning Abilities – Unlike conventional steganalysis tools that focus only on static files, StegoScan.py actively scans entire websites, IP ranges, and web servers for hidden messages.
-Whether investigating dark web marketplaces, cybercriminal forums, or compromised corporate sites, it automates the entire process, retrieving and analyzing files for embedded steganographic content.
+Whether investigating dark web marketplaces, cybercriminal forums, or compromised corporate sites, it automates the entire process, of retrieving and analyzing files for embedded steganographic content.
 No more manual downloading and sorting—StegoScan does it all for you!

 * AI Object and Text Detection on Images and Audio Files – Traditional OCR (Optical Character Recognition) is unreliable, often failing on distorted text, non-standard fonts, or noisy images.
 StegoScan.py integrates advanced AI models like YOLO and TrOCR to enhance text extraction and object detection, revealing hidden messages that standard OCR completely misses.
 Even audio spectrograms can be scanned for steganographic content, offering unparalleled insight into hidden data exchanges!